Haunted Houses (True Detective): 2002

-Cohle visits Kelley Reider (December Ensminger), the girl who was kept in captivity at Ledoux's shed.
-Now in catatonic state, she barely speaks to Cohle but mentions that a "giant" with a scarred face made her watch how he tortured the other boy.
-Kelly then has a mental breakdown, forcing Cohle to leave.
-The encounter is reprimanded by the new Major, Leroy Salter.
-Cohle tries to bring a connection between the old cases with Tuttle's schools and Dora Lange's murder.
-Salter and Hart rebuff his claims and Cohle is ordered to stop investigating.
+Rust visits Kelly Reider (December Ensminger), the girl who was kept in captivity at Ledoux's shed.
+Now in a catatonic state, she barely speaks.
+She tells Rust of a "giant" with a scarred face who was the worst of her torturers, before completely breaking down.
+Her caretakers ask Rust to leave.

+Rust and Marty's superior, Major Leroy Salter (Paul Ben-Victor), reprimands Rust for visiting Reider.
+Rust creates a connection between the old cases with Tuttle's schools and Dora Lange's murder.
+Salter and Marty dismiss his claims and Rust is ordered to stop investigating.

-Cohle ignores the warning and questions Billy Lee Tuttle (Jay O. Sanders), who claims that the deacon was fired for embezzlement before he died in a car accident.
-Tuttle allows him to get access to documents belonging to Wellspring, after which the program will reopen.
-Salter finds out about the meeting and suspends Cohle for one month.
-At his apartment, he is visited by Maggie, who is saddened about Hart's infidelity.
-She tempts the drunk Cohle and they have sex.
-Maggie tells him she did it to end her marriage.
-A furious Cohle kicks her out of his apartment.
+Rust ignores the warning and questions Billy Lee Tuttle (Jay O. Sanders), who claims that Austin Farrar was fired for embezzlement before he died in a car accident.
+Tuttle vaguely promises Rust access to documents belonging to Wellspring, stating that the program will soon reopen.
+Tuttle reacts blankly and obliquely to Rust's revelation of the true motive for reopening the investigation ("dead women and children"), but he later complains to Salter and Commander Speece (Don Yesso) about the visit and Rust is suspended for one month.

+At his apartment, an inebriated Rust is visited by Maggie, who tells him about Marty's infidelity.
+Intuiting Rust's attraction to her, she initiates sex with him, afterwards telling him she did it to hurt Marty and end her marriage.
+When Rust realizes he has been merely used as a retribution tool, he angrily kicks her out of his apartment.

-Maggie tells Hart about her knowledge of his affair and also confesses to having sex with Cohle.
-The next day, a furious Hart attacks Cohle outside their office until they are restrained by their colleagues.
-Cohle won't press charges and decides to quit the police.
+Maggie tells Marty about her knowledge of his affair and also confesses to having sex with Rust.
+The next day, a furious Marty attacks and punches Rust outside their office.
+Rust reacts in a mostly defensive manner until they are both left bruised and bloodied and have to be restrained by their colleagues.
+Rust does not press charges and decides to quit the police.

 2012

 Gilbough (Michael Potts) and Papania (Tory Kittles) bring in Maggie for questioning.
-Despite their claim that Cohle may be involved in some suspicious activities, Maggie maintains that she viewed him as a good person and even claims she was not aware of the fight at the parking lot and that Cohle was not involved in her divorce.
+Despite their claim that Rust may be involved in suspicious activities, Maggie defends Rust's character and feigns ignorance regarding the circumstances of his and Marty's fallout.

-In his own questioning, Hart is asked by the detectives about Tuttle's murder and how Cohle might be related.
-Annoyed with the accusation, he walks out of his interview.
-As he is driving, he notes that he is being followed by a car and stops by the road.
-The driver turns out to be Cohle, who wants to talk with him.
-Hart accepts and both drive off in their cars.
+In his own questioning, Marty is asked by the detectives about Tuttle's recent death.
+The detectives reveal their suspicion that Rust had something to do with it.
+Marty walks out of the interview.
+As he is driving, he notices that he is being followed by a car and stops by the road.
+The driver turns out to be Rust, who wants to talk with him.
+Marty accepts and both drive off, with Marty checking that his pistol is loaded.